This article has been previously published as a part of book Around Ephesus and Kusadasi: TAN Travel Guide by Izabela Miszczak

 Panionium (Panionion) was an Ionian sanctuary dedicated to Poseidon Helikonios, and, at the same time, the Ionian League meeting place.
 This unusual site was located on the northern slopes of Mount Mykale (tr.
 Samsun Dağı or Dilek Dağı), opposite the island of Samos, about 100 km south of Smyrna (now Izmir).
 Mykale Massif forms Dilek Peninsula, which is a part of the Aegean Sea coast of Asia Minor.
 On the southern side of the mountain, the Ionian city of Priene was situated.
 Its residents were responsible for the sanctuary of Panionium and for the organization of games (panegyris) called the Panionia.

-In the mid-seventh century, BC Melia was destroyed during the wars fought between the Carians and the Greeks.
-As a result of these struggles Carian territories were divided among Ionian settlements.
-These settlements then formed the union of twelve major cities or Dodecapolis.
-The primary aim of this federation was the cooperation in the defense against the growing power of Persia in the east.
+In the mid-seventh century BC, Melia was destroyed during the wars fought between the Carians and the Greeks.
+As a result of these struggles, Carian territories were divided among Ionian settlements.
+These settlements then formed the union of twelve major cities, or Dodecapolis.
+The primary aim of this federation was the cooperation in the defence against the growing power of Persia in the east.

 The Carian cult of Poseidon Helikonios was adapted by the Greeks for their purposes.
 It became an important religious element, bonding Ionian cities together.
 The new temple was erected on the ruins of Melia about 540 BC, and its location became known as Panionium.
 Every year, meetings were held at this site, gathering Ionian politicians.
 This annual event was combined with religious ceremonies and sports competitions.

-The location of original Panionium is currently the subject of a dispute among archeologists and historians.
-Since the late 19th century the ruins discovered by Theodore Wiegand in the area Guezelcamli have been considered to be the Panionium.
+The location of the original Panionium is currently the subject of a dispute among archaeologists and historians.
+Since the late 19th century, the ruins discovered by Theodore Wiegand in the area Güzelçamlı have been considered to be the Panionium.
 This site is situated on a low hill called Otomatik Tepe i.e. the Hill of Machine Guns.
 The identification of this site with Panionium was based on the remains of ancient buildings as well as on the basis of inscriptions discovered in the vicinity.
 Additionally, this location was confirmed by the compliance with the descriptions of classical authors - Herodotus and Strabo.
-The archeological excavations on Otomatik Tepe were conducted in 1958, by a team led by Gerhard Kleiner, Peter Hommel, and Wolfgang Müller-Wiener.
+The archaeological excavations on Otomatik Tepe were conducted in 1958, by a team led by Gerhard Kleiner, Peter Hommel, and Wolfgang Müller-Wiener.

 However, the site on Otomatik Tepe has aroused many doubts among scholars.
 These doubts concerned firstly the modest size of the sanctuary, where the representatives of the powerful Confederation of Ionian cities in Asia Minor met.
 On the other hand, many researchers noted the absence of any traces from Carian and Archaic times.